shyamkawale/JavaCoding/src/Concepts/Annotation.md

 # Annotation

-What is Annotation?
+## What is Annotation?

 - It is kind of adding META DATA to the java code.
 - Means, its usage is OPTIONAL.
 - We can use this meta data information at runtime and can add certain logic in our code if wanted.
-- How to Read Meta data information?
-Using Reflection as discussed in previous video.
+- How to Read Meta data information? => Using Reflection
-- Annotations can be applied at anywhere like Classes, Methods, Interface, fields, parameters etc.
+- Annotations can be applied at anywhere like Classes, Methods, Interface, Fields, parameters etc.

-Types of Annotation:
+## Types of Annotation

 1. Custom Defined(user defined)
 2. Pre-Defined